Notebook

 Hunting Meteorites in the Atacama

-A startup programme in Chile, a scraped database, a borrowed Scorpio, a flat tyre in the desert, and a rock that turned out to be four and a half billion years old.
+A scraped bulletin, a borrowed Scorpio, a flat tyre in the desert, and a space rock that turned out to be four and a half billion years old.

 adventure 7 min read